One relator maximal pro-p Galois groups and the Koszulity conjectures: Introduction

-In order to obtain such result, W\"urfel used the Merkurjev-Suslin theorem (cf. \cite{ms}), which is the ``degree-2 step'' of the well-known Bloch-Kato conjecture, proved by M.~Rost and V.~Voevodsky (cf. \cite[Thm.~6.4.3]{nsw:cohm}).
-In particular, the Bloch-Kato conjecture implies that if a field $K$ contains a root of unity of order $p$, then the $\F_p$-cohomology ring $H^\bullet(G_K(p),\F_p)=\bigoplus_{n\geq0}H^n(G_K(p),\F_p)$, endowed with the (graded-commutative) cup product
+Quadratic algebras gained great importance in Galois theory after the proof of the celebrated Bloch-Kato conjecture by M.~Rost and V.~Voevodsky (see \cite{rost,BK,weibel,weibel:art}): from it one deduces that, given a prime number $p$ and a field $\K$ containing a root of 1 of order $p$, the $\F_p$-cohomology algebra $H^\bullet(G_{\K})=\bigoplus_{n\geq0}H^n(G_{\K},\F_p)$ of the absolute Galois group $G_{\K}$ of $\K$, endowed with the (graded-commutative) cup-product

-is a {\sl quadratic $\F_p$-algebra}, i.e., such algebra is generated by elements of degree one and its defining relations are generated by (homogeneous) relations of degree two (cf. \cite[\S~2]{cq:bk}).
-Our study of maximal pro-$p$ Galois group which are finitely generated one-relator pro-$p$ groups starts from the following observation.

-\begin{observation} Let $K$ be a field containing a root of unity of order $p$ (and also $\sqrt{-1}$ if $p=2$), and assume that the maximal pro-$p$ Galois group $G_K(p)$ is a finitely generated one-relator pro-$p$ group.
-Then one has the decomposition as free product of quadratic $\F_p$-algebras